 How do I order Crowdsaucing tomatoes?

-If you already are/when you are a member, you will be able to order your Crowdsaucing tomatoes through the CERES Fair Food from Thursday, March 24th.
-Orders for tomatoes will be open until Sunday, April 9th at 11:59PM.
+If you already are/when you are a member, you will be able to order your Crowdsaucing tomatoes through the CERES Fair Food when they go on sale

 How to I check my home delivery day(s) or nearest Food Hosts?

 Go HERE and type in your postcode.
 You will find out your day(s) for delivery and the home delivery fee.

 There is another tab at the top of the map that also shows Food Hosts, and lists them below the map, so you can find one near to you.

 Does it cost money to register for Crowdsaucing?

 What are these Crowdsaucing tomatoes going to cost to purchase?